mistih/mistih/README.md

 I am Harun MISTIK, also known as @mistih, a proficient software developer skilled in both low-level and high-level programming.
 My expertise spans across various programming languages including Python, Dart, CPP, C#, JavaScript, SQL, and PHP.

-My interests lie in a diverse array of fields such as Cyber Security, Software Development, Artificial Intelligence, Machine Learning, Data Science, Cloud Computing, Quantum Computing, and Automation.
-I am committed to utilizing cutting-edge tools and technologies to drive innovation and achieve optimal results in my projects.

 Here is an overview of some of the tools and technologies I employ in my work:

 - Device Encryption: I prioritize security by employing VeraCrypt AES-256 encryption and virtual disk encryption for all my storage devices, including PenDrives.